-Snug Falls gets less attention than other waterfalls in Tasmania, probably because it is smaller and not in a well visited national park.
+Snug Falls gets less attention than other waterfalls in Tasmania, probably because it is smaller and not in a national park.
 But it provides an attractive sight and a pleasant walk for anyone exploring the coast south of Hobart.

 Being up a dead end road and lacking in big signposts probably doesn't help attract visitors either.
 The falls are reached by turning off the main road in the small town of Snug, about 25km south of Hobart.
 There is a sign stating "Snug Falls", but it is similar in size to a regular street name sign, so you have to be looking out for it.
 Not like other falls with big brown tourist signage.